lazyaashish/Recruit-IQ/README.md

    - suggestions
    - learning roadmap
    - interview questions
-6. The user can export the result as Markdown or PDF.
+6. The user can export the result as Markdown or PDF format.

 ## Project Structure